 Project Payday is a very typical service in that it opens up with a “testimonial” video from someone that succeeded in their service.
 Of course, they do not explain HOW you will make money, but they do tell you that it's easy, that you can start making money fast, and that you don't need any skills to do it.

-Wow, what a deal!
+Wow, what a deal! (not really)

 - Affiliate Marketing